WanliYoung/Revisit-Editing-Evaluation/README.md

 ### 📢News

 - 2025-03-04, our newly proposed **real-world evaluation framework** for model editing has been integrated into [EasyEdit](https://github.com/zjunlp/EasyEdit).
 You can also refer to it for a comprehensive evaluation of various editing techniques and datastes.
+Special thanks to the recognition and support of [EasyEdit](https://github.com/zjunlp/EasyEdit).